kamiyaa/joshuto/README.md

 [keymap.toml](https://github.com/kamiyaa/joshuto/blob/master/config/keymap.toml)
  - for keybindings
-   - **currently causes joshuto to have no bindings when this config is missing**
+   - **currently causes program to have no bindings when this config is missing**
    - please take a look at [keymapll.rs](https://github.com/kamiyaa/joshuto/blob/master/src/joshuto/keymapll.rs) for keycodes

 [mimetype.toml](https://github.com/kamiyaa/joshuto/blob/master/config/mimetype.toml)
  - for opening files with applications
-   - **currently causes joshuto to be unable to open any files when this config is missing** Place these config files in your `XDG_CONFIG_DIR/joshuto` (usually `$HOME/.config/joshuto/`)
+   - **currently causes program to be unable to open any files when this config is missing**

+Place these config files in your `XDG_CONFIG_DIR/joshuto` (usually `$HOME/.config/joshuto/`)